Sally332/DrugResponse-GNN/README.md

 - [ ] Benchmark across CCLE, GDSC, CTRP, NCI-60
 - [ ] Test generalization to unseen drugs and cell lines
 - [ ] Release reproducible analysis notebooks

 ---

+## Extensibility
+Beyond the current GNN–KPNN hybrid, the encoder can be replaced with transformer backbones or pretrained embeddings from foundation-scale biology models such as Geneformer, scGPT, or ESM.
+The aim is to preserve interpretability through pathway bottlenecks while taking advantage of the scalability and representation power of foundation models.

+---